By Blue Planet Network Posted on Mon 19 Apr 2010, over 14 years ago

 During the well drilling process, the communities do not contribute financially but in sweat equity.
 They provide materials used for well drilling, create roads for the rig to pass through etc. Once the wells have been drilled, each family in the community contributes monthly to a maintenance fund (approx. KSH 40/family).

-By Tanzania Mission to the Poor and Disabled (PADI) Posted on Wed 21 Apr 2010, almost 14 years ago
+By Tanzania Mission to the Poor and Disabled (PADI) Posted on Wed 21 Apr 2010, over 14 years ago

 Dear Kristen, thank you for your clarifications you have made.